Malacca Airport: Expansion and developments

-On 30 January 2017, State Transport, Project Rehabilitation and International Trade Committee chairman Datuk Lim Ban Hong said the runway of MIA will be extended to 2,500m following the decision by the Federal Government to extend the runway in a bid to accommodate larger aircraft without the need for land acquisitions while the work is expected to be completed in a short span of time.
-Expansion of Malacca International Airport will be completed in 2019.
+On 30 January 2017, State Transport, Project Rehabilitation and International Trade Committee chairman Datuk Lim Ban Hong said the runway of the state airport will be extended to 2,500 metres (m) following the decision by the Federal Government to extend the runway in a bid to accommodate larger aircraft without the need for land acquisitions while the work is expected to be completed in a short span of time.
+The expansion of Malacca Airport will be completed in 2019.

-On 27 November 2017, Malacca CM Idris Haron said Malacca International Airport is expected to upgrade next year (2018) with upgrade cost of RM74million (Under RM ke-11).
-The runway will upgrade from 2135m to 2665m and will build the taxiway and expand the apron as well.
+On 27 November 2017, Malacca CM Idris Haron said Malacca Airport is expected to upgrade next year (2018) with an upgrade cost of RM74 million (under RMKe-11).
+The runway will be upgraded from 2135 m to 2665 m and a taxiway will be built and the apron will be expanded as well.